dell/OpenManage-PowerShell-Modules/README.md

 ## Scripted Installation
 1. Open PowerShell Command Window
+2. Change your PowerShell Execution Policy to Unrestricted `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`
-2. CD to the directory where you cloned the Github repo
+3. CD to the directory where you cloned the Github repo
-3. .\Install-Module.ps1
+4. .\Install-Module.ps1
     * This will install the module in C:\Users\username\Documents\WindowsPowerShell\Modules

 ## Manual Installation